-Budgeted cost: £36,367
+Budgeted cost: £53,673

 Activity Evidence that supports this approach Challenge number(s) addressed Strategic Interventions for PP students to maximise progress.
 1. Careers advice and support 2.
 Enrichment 3.
 GCSEPOD 4.
-Accelerated Reader Improved aspiration of students leading to improved ATL.
+Accelerated Reader 5.
+Reading and Spelling tests Improved aspiration of students leading to improved ATL.
 Targeted plan for 8-11.
-Widen the horizons of PP students to include cultural, educational (6th form and University trips) - leads to improved self-esteem and confidence impacting on progress.
+Widen the horizons of PP students to include cultural, educational (6th form and University trips) - leads to improved self-esteem and confi- dence impacting on progress.
 Vital to overcome barriers.
 Evidence shows students engaging in this resource have higher levels of progress.
-To improve literacy levels and engagement.
-Book fair- all year 7 &amp; 8 PP to have a free book Reading comprehension strategies can have a positive impact on pupils' ability to understand a text, and this is particularly the case when interventions are delivered over a shorter timespan: Reading comprehension strategies Toolkit Strand Education Endowment Foundation EEF 1, 2, 4, 5 Improved Parental involvement in PP students learning.
-1. Specific evenings to address College initiatives e.g. home learning, revision tips ( PP parents contacted prior to attending) 5 Schoolcloud- making parents evenings easier by implementing a video Contact made with all PP students who don't book.
-Alternative venue of- fered if better for parents. calls system.
-Ensures parents get reports and relevant student information to support their learning.
-4. Evidence suggests parents that may feel intimidated by the school environment or issues with transport, are able to attend online.
+To improve literacy levels and en- gagement.
+Book fair- all year 7 & 8 PP to have a free book All year 7 and SEND (8-11), stu- dents, tested yearly Reading comprehension strategies can have a positive impact on pupils' ability to understand a text, and this is particu- larly the case when interventions are delivered over a shorter timespan: Reading comprehension strategies [Toolkit Strand Education Endowment Foundation EEF 1, 2, 4, 5 Improved Parental in- volvement in PP students learning.
+1. Specific evenings to address College initiatives e.g. home learning, revision tips (PP parents contacted prior to attending) 5 Schoolcloud- making par- ents evenings easier by implementing a video calls system.
+2. Contact made with all PP students who don't book.
+Alternative venue of- fered if better for parents.

-Raising aspirations, confidence and resilience.
-1.PP Students rewards proven to boost confidence 2.
-PP students often those who have no aspiration or struggle for work experience 3.
+3. Ensures parents get reports and rele- vant student information to support their learning.
+Evidence suggests parents that may feel intimidated by the school environ- ment or issues with transport, are able to attend online.
+Raising aspirations, confi- dence and resilience.
+1.PP Students rewards proven to boost confidence PP students often those who have no aspiration or struggle for work experi- ence 3.
 Encourage parental engagement